oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 - `TryCatch` executes a `try` operation (its first child), and if a Truffle exception is thrown, executes a `catch` operation (its second child).

-- `FinallyTry` executes a `try` operation (its second child), and ensures a `finally` operation (its first child) is always executed, even if a Truffle exception is thrown.
+- `TryFinally` executes a `try` operation (its first child), and ensures a `finally` operation (specified by a `Runnable` parser) is always executed, even if a Truffle exception is thrown.
 If an exception was thrown, it rethrows the exception afterward.

-- `FinallyTryCatch` has the same behaviour as `FinallyTry`, except it has a `catch` operation (its third child) that it executes when a Truffle exception is thrown.
+- `TryFinallyCatch` is a variant of `TryFinally` that executes a separate `catch` operation (its second child) *instead of* the `finally` operation when a Truffle exception is thrown from `try`.
+(Note that unlike a Java try-catch-finally construct, the `finally` operation does *not* execute if the `catch` block executes.)

-The bytecode for `finally` operations may be emitted multiple times (once for each exit point of `try`, including at early returns).
-To support emitting it multiple times, the `finally` operation is defined using a `Runnable` parser that can be repeatedly invoked (it must be idempotent).
+The bytecode for `finally` operations is emitted multiple times (once for each exit point of `try`, including at early returns), so it is specified using a `Runnable` parser that can be repeatedly invoked.
+This parser must be idempotent.
-The naming of the `FinallyTry` and `FinallyTryCatch` operations reflects the fact that the finally parser is supplied at the beginning of parsing, _not_ that the `finally` operation executes first.

-The `LoadException` operation can be used within the `catch` operation of a `TryCatch` or `FinallyTryCatch` to read the current exception.
+The `LoadException` operation can be used within the `catch` operation of a `TryCatch` or `TryFinallyCatch` to read the current exception.

 ### Intercepting exceptions